Top Schools for Travel and Tourism Management

 2. Johnson and Wales University in Providence, RI

-Founded in 1914, Johnson and Wales University (JWU) is a 4-year, private school with an enrollment of over 10,000 students, most of them undergraduates.
-The school has campuses in the cities of North Miami, Denver and Charlotte.
-In its 2012 rankings of best colleges, U.S. and World Report named JWU the 82nd best regional university in the North.
-Within JWU's Hospitality College, students interested in travel and tourism can earn a bachelor's degree in travel-tourism and hospitality management or international hotel and tourism management.
-Concentration options include adventure, sport and nature-based tourism, casino and gaming operations, sales and marketing management, sports management, golf management and entrepreneurship.
+Johnson and Wales University (JWU) is a 4-year, private school that U.S. News & World Report ranked 82nd among best regional universities in the North for 2012.
+Through the university's Hospitality College, students can earn a bachelor's degree in travel-tourism and hospitality management or international hotel and tourism management.
+Areas of concentration include adventure, sport and nature-based tourism; casino and gaming operations or sales and marketing management.
+Students can also pursue concentrated coursework in sports management, golf management and entrepreneurship.
+In addition to Providence, the school has campuses in North Miami, Denver and Charlotte.

 3. New York University in New York, NY